jf-gm/docutest/docs/framework/framework-models.md

 Models and associations will be automatically loaded on app startup, it is only needed to import the model where required.

+#### Hook decorators

+- `@ApiDocs` defines if it's going to generate documentation for the controller.
+- `@ResponseRequired` optional decorator for API documentation.
+- `@RequestRequired` optional decorator for API documentation.
+- `@UpdateRequired` optional decorator for API documentation.

 Example:

 ```js